jankotek/mapdb-site/doc/getting-started.rst

    larger than 2GB.
 RAF introduces overhead compared to memory mapped files.

--  MapDB does not run defrag on background.
+-  MapDB does not run compaction on the background.
 You need to call ``DB.compact()`` from time to time.

 -  MapDB uses unchecked exceptions.
 All ``IOException`` are wrapped into unchecked ``IOError``.
 MapDB has weak error handling and assumes disk failure can not be recovered at runtime.
-However this does not affects data safety, if you use durable commits.
+However, this does not affect the data safety, if you use durable commits.